 Campers visit the Trading Post at least a couple of times during their session.
 The Trading Post is a place where campers can purchase t-shirts, novelty items, camping supplies, drinks and snacks.

 Personalized Group Photo: Be sure to pre-purchase a 5 x 7 framed photo of your camper’s session for only $10.00.
 Each session will be individually photographed and placed in wooden frame, each girl’s name is written on the frame, along with the session name and date.

-If trading post credit was not already pre-purchased online when you registered, families may leave money at the Trading Post for their camper to purchase items while she is at camp.
+Families may leave money at the Trading Post for their camper to purchase items while she is at camp.
 We do not allow girls to keep money in their units, as it may get lost or misplaced.
 Cookie Dollars are also accepted.

 Birthdays can be celebrated at camp if we are notified.
 A special cake will be provided for your camper at mealtime and we will sing happy birthday to her.

 In Girl Scouting, safety is always first – especially at camp.
 Kentucky’s Wilderness Road Council has a well-supervised camp program and staff.
 The first thing girls learn before doing any activity is the safety procedures involved.
 Staff are certified in First Aid and CPR and trained in emergency procedures.
 The Council works closely with local law enforcement agencies as well as fire departments and the U.S. Forest Service to assure campers’ safety.

 The camp director monitors weather alerts, and all unit leaders carry portable walkie-talkies, which allow constant contact for emergencies.
 In severe inclement weather, all campers and staff go to a designated storm shelter.